semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 ---
-title:  "A step by step introduction data types, variables and operators in Python"
+title:  "A step by step introduction to data types, variables and operators in Python"
 image: /assets/post_images/py_tuto.jpeg
 excerpt_separator: <!-- more -->
 tags:
 - python
 - tutorial
+- programming
 ---

 In this post, we are going to discover all you need to know about data types, operators and variables in python.
 I'll be using jupyter notebook, feel free to use any text editor of your choice but I do highly recommend to use jupyter especially if you are interested in data science.
 I also suggest to type the codes and run it on your system and see your results.
-This blog is entirely written in Jupyter and exported as a markdown file.<!-- more -->
+This tutorial post is entirely written in Jupyter and exported as a markdown file to Jekyll.<!-- more -->

 ### print function